vlbee/ToVaHayGi/README.md

 ### User Stories

-1. As a user I can login to my account, or sign up and create a new accout.
+1. As a user I can login to my account, or sign up and create a new account.
 2. As a user, when I sign up, I can easily create a user profile and add my stack skills, but only minimum information is required at the start to complete the signup process.
 3. As a user, I have the the option to update my user profile at any time, and add or remove stack skills.
 4. As a user, I can search for stack skills from an autocomple (or dropdown?) menu.
 If I cannot find my skill, I can easily add a new skill to the DB.